CedricMercado2499/cedGame/character-info.md

 # The basics of a character should be their visuals -
 # - and abilities (Ultimate Ability included)

+# Concept
+# WASD to move character/give direction when aiming
+# Basic attack, Special attack, Ultimate (similar to smash bros, brawl)
+# 'J' for basic, 'K' for special, both for ultimate
+# Ultimate needs to charge up to be used
+# Charges from dealing damage or sustaining damage
+# Spacebar should be used to jump instead of 'W'
+# Personal Aspects should be implemented for diff character
+# Example: (Height, weight, primary emotion)

 # Ced's Character Ideas -------------------------